amykatherines/PyBer_Analysis/README.md

 ![Fare Summary](/analysis/PyBer_fare_summary.png)

-From this chart, we can see that all three city types have relatively consistant fares earned each each week in their category - urban has the highest fares each week, followed by suburban and then rural.
-There are no overlaps in our lines and there the min/max fares in each city type, are not huge swings.
+From this chart, we can see that all three city types have relatively consistent fares earned each week in their category - urban has the highest fares each week, followed by suburban and then rural.
+There are no overlaps in our lines and the min/max fares in each city type do not show huge swings.
 There is a slight overall upward trend of total fares in the Urban category with no dips in the 4-month period as low as the minimum which occurred in the first week in January.

 ## Summary

-Based on this data analysis, I would recommend investigating the following three business changes to address improve access and affordability to underserved neighborhoods.
+Based on this data analysis, I would recommend investigating the following three business changes:

-1.

-By providing visualizations

-Overview of the analysis: Explain the purpose of the new analysis.
-Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

-Relationship betweens drivers, riders and type of cities.

-Improve access to ridesharing services and determine affordability to underserved neighborhoods.

-creating visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+1. Decrease the per fare price in rural communities to improve affordability
+2. Decrease the number of Total Drivers in Urban areas to reduce the number of drivers that earned no fares
+3. Possibly increase the number of Drivers in Rural areas - A further investigation of ride requests abandoned would be helpful to determining if this is necessary.
+If the existing number of drivers fully served the requests, this might not be necessary.
+If ride requests went unfulfilled, then the increase would be prudent.